xmartlabs/xmartlabs.github.io/_posts/2020-08-17-sign-in-with-apple-with-swiftui.md

 ### What does *Sign in with Apple* put on the table?

 It provides a one-tap frictionless login and authentication system to your app, which means more users will log in after downloading your app, securing a faster growth in the number of app users, especially for Apple device owners who only need to check their identity through Touch Id or Face Id.
-By using *Sign in with Apple*, users don’t need to remember app credentials, apps don’t need to provide a password reset and identity and validation workflow in the app, neither provide a specific register and login form.
+By using *Sign in with Apple*, users don’t need to remember app credentials, apps don’t need to provide a password reset and identity and validation workflow in the app, neither provide a specific register nor login form.

 <div style="text-align: center"><img width="60%" src="/images/sign-in-with-apple-swiftui/sign-in-with-apple.gif" /></div>